Xerox: Palo Alto Research Center

 In 1981, Xerox released a system similar to the Alto, the Xerox Star.
 It was the first commercial system to incorporate technologies that have subsequently become commonplace in personal computers, such as a bitmapped display, window-based GUI, mouse, Ethernet networking, file servers, print servers, and e-mail.
-The Xerox Star and its successor the Xerox Daybreak, despite their technological breakthroughs, did not sell well due to its high price, retailing at US$16,000 per unit.
-A typical Xerox Star-based office, complete with network and printers, would have cost US$100,000.
+The Xerox Star and its successor, the Xerox Daybreak, despite their technological breakthroughs, did not sell well due to their high price, retailing at US$16,000 per unit.
+A typical Xerox Star-based office, complete with a network and printers, would have cost US$100,000.

 In the mid-1980s, Apple considered buying Xerox; however, a deal was never reached.
-Apple instead bought rights to the Alto GUI and adapted it into a more affordable personal computer, aimed towards the business and education markets.
+Apple instead bought rights to the Alto GUI and adapted it into a more affordable personal computer aimed at business and education markets.
 The Apple Macintosh was released in 1984, and it was the first personal computer to popularize the GUI and mouse among the public.

 In 2002, PARC was spun off into an independent wholly owned subsidiary of Xerox.

 In April 2023, Xerox announced that it would donate the lab and its related assets to SRI International.
 As part of the deal, Xerox would keep most of the patent rights inside PARC, and benefit from a preferred research agreement with SRI/PARC.